Yoyo-Yao-90/Web304_A1/README.md

-This project is uing Angular to create Shopping Cart
+This project is uing Angular to create Shopping Cart with many different layers